 One thing to love about Blackburn Road is the little one-lane swing bridge that takes you to the island.
 Its small capacity ensures that those passing through really want to be there because there is often a wait.

 There are two public beaches on Casey Key and — how great is this? — parking is free.
 Make a note of looking at the pavilion at Nokomis Beach – it was built in the 1950s, designed by Jack West, of the renowned Sarasota School of Architecture.

 The Casey Key beach, which has coarse sand and mounds of broken shells, is one of the best places to hunt for prehistoric shark teeth in the Venice area.
 There are miles of beach to walk, with few people beyond the public Casey Key beaches.

 You’ll see people sitting at the wrack line, sifting through shells looking for shiny black shards that are the teeth of long-extinct sharks.

 What do they do with them?
 I don’t know.
 In this case, I suspect, the search – sitting in the sand closely examining nature’s bounty at a beautiful beach – may be the point.

 At sunset, Casey Key beach is the place to enjoy a long-standing drum circle.
 The Nokomis Beach Drum Circle occurs every Wednesday and Saturday evening at the main public beach area on Casey Key about two hours before sunset.
 Drummers, musicians and dancers congregate with an audience that can reach a few hundred.

-Just north of the Nokomis Beach is the North Jetty Park, which is popular with fishermen and visitors enjoying the scenery.
+Just south of the Nokomis Beach is the North Jetty Park, which is popular with fishermen and visitors enjoying the scenery.
 Dolphins are often seen feeding here as well as manatees in winter.

 Bicycling with Casey Key as a base